Alfred Hugenberg: Leadership failures

-The Harzburg Front
+Harzburg Front

+DNVP-Nazi cooperation

-The collapse of the German banking system in the spring and summer of 1931 was seen by Hugenberg as an opportunity to create the nationalist Sammlung (rallying together) that he sought with the Young Plan referendum.
-On 9 July 1931, Hugenberg released a joint statement, with Hitler guaranteeing that the pair would co-operate for the overthrow of the Weimar 'system'.
-Hugenberg wanted to announce the creation of his front in Bad Harzburg in Braunschweig, a land (state) governed by a DVNP-NSDAP coalition to symbolize unity on the right.
+The collapse of the German banking system in the spring and summer of 1931 was seen by Hugenberg as an opportunity to create the nationalist Sammlung (rallying together) that he had sought with the Young Plan referendum.
+On 9 July 1931, Hugenberg released a joint statement with Hitler guaranteeing that the pair would cooperate for the overthrow of the Weimar "system".
+Hugenberg wanted to announce the creation of his front in Bad Harzburg in Braunschweig, a land (state) governed by a DNVP-NSDAP coalition, to symbolize unity on the right.
 Hitler was wary of the plans, leading Hugenberg to complain in private of his "megalomania, but also of uncontrollability, imprudence and lack of judgement".
-To show his strength before the joint rally in Bad Harzburg, Hugenberg held the DVNP's party congress in September 1931 in Stettin, which was intentionally modelled after a Nazi rally.
+To show his strength before the joint rally in Bad Harzburg, Hugenberg held the DNVP's party congress in September 1931 in Stettin, which was intentionally modelled after a Nazi rally.
 The presence at the congress of such figures such as Prince Oskar of Prussia, Admiral Ludwig von Schröder, Field Marshal August von Mackensen and Fritz Thyssen was intended to show that Hugenberg was a militaristic monarchist whose economic policies were supported by big business.
 At the party congress, Hugenberg blamed the Great Depression on the Treaty of Versailles, the gold standard and a misplaced belief in "international capital".
 The first part of his solution to the Great Depression was a policy of autarky and protectionism.
 Ultimately, Hugenberg argued that the solution to the Great Depression was imperialism as he argued that Germans were a "Volk ohne Raum" ("people without space"), which he felt was the fundamental problem with the German economy.
 As such, Hugenberg argued that Germany needed the return of its former colonial empire in Africa and to conquer Lebensraum ("living space") in Eastern Europe, which would provide sufficient space for the Germans to colonize and people to exploit.
 For the Bad Harzburg rally, Hugenberg wanted a broad front that emphasized being respectable.
-Amongst the people he invited to Bad Harzburg who attended the rally were Crown Prince Wilhelm, Prince Oskar, Prince Eitel Friedrich, Heinrich Class, Count Eberhard von Kalkreuth, Admiral Magnus von Levetzow, Fritz Thyssen, Admiral Adolf von Trotha, General Hans von Seekt, General Rüdiger von der Goltz, General Karl von Einem, and Hjalmar Schacht.
+Amongst the people he invited to Bad Harzburg who attended the rally were Crown Prince Wilhelm, Prince Oskar, Prince Eitel Friedrich, Heinrich Class, Count Eberhard von Kalkreuth, Admiral Magnus von Levetzow, Fritz Thyssen, Admiral Adolf von Trotha, General Hans von Seeckt, General Rüdiger von der Goltz, General Karl von Einem, and Hjalmar Schacht.